 We also have a detailed look at the interior.
 The dash features a similar layout to the current model but the infotainment screen in the center stack appears to be larger.

 Mechanical-wise, the 10-speed auto GM developed with Ford should filter across the range.
 It’s not clear what GM is planning for the powertrains but we can expect the current V-6 and V-8 options to carry over.
+Hopefully there will also be a Raptor-rivaling performance option based on the 450-horsepower Silverado concept unveiled at the 2017 SEMA show.

 Look for a debut of the new Silverado 1500 early next year.
 An appearance at the 2018 Detroit auto show in January is a strong possibility.
 A new version of the related GMC Sierra 1500 should follow shortly after.
 We’re also expecting Ram to unload a new 1500 early in the new year.